pwalsh/openbudgets/README.rst

 Open Muni
 =========

-Open Muni is...
+The Open Muni project is a web app and web API for municipality budgets, and related contextual data.

-Get Involved
+Get involved
 ============

 Code: https://github.com/hasadna/open-muni